GrahamsRepos/PokerShuffle/README.md

 ## Requirements
 * This application has been tested on Ubuntu 20.04 LTS with NodeJS 12.18.3 installed
+* Note: For propper effect this application needs to be run on a real shell (not visual studio or webstorm built in shell)

 ## How do I get it set up?
 * Install NodeJS 12.18.3 (Older versions will probably also work)